 roboworld at Carnegie Science Center - Pittsburgh, PA

 Cost: Starts at $11.95 per person

-About: In 2009, The Carnegie Science Center launched roboworld, the world’s foremost, permanent robotics exhibition!
-Today, the exhibit occupies 6,000 square feet and is divided into three areas that feature robots either sensing, thinking, or acting.
-When you arrive, you’re welcomed by Andy, a life-size RoboThespian who can be programmed to behave using a touch screen.
-Throughout the rest of the exhibit, you’ll discover other technologies like sonar range finders, radar and “lidar,” thermal imaging, medical bots, and robot mapping.
+About: In 2009, The Carnegie Science Center launched roboworld, the world's foremost, permanent robotics exhibition!
+Today, the exhibit stands out as a premier Pittsburgh kids activity, and occupies 6,000 square feet and is divided into three areas that feature robots either sensing, thinking, or acting.
+When you arrive, you're welcomed by Andy, a life-size RoboThespian who can be programmed to behave using a touch screen.
+Throughout the rest of the exhibit, you'll discover other technologies like sonar range finders, radar and "lidar," thermal imaging, medical bots, and robot mapping.
 Virtually every exhibit has an interactive component, so you and your loved ones will be pros in no time when it comes to communicating with robots!

 Other Nearby Attractions: Carnegie Museum of Art, The Andy Warhol Museum, Mount Washington, National Aviary, Strip District

 Reuben H. Fleet Science Center - San Diego, CA

 Cost: Starts at $16.95 per person

 About: The Reuben H. Fleet Science Center is one of many educational gems nestled in San Diego's gorgeous Balboa Park.
 In addition to housing over 100 hands-on, all-ages science exhibits, it is also home to Southern California's one and only IMAX theater.
 Lose yourself in giant-screen films and breathtaking planetarium shows and experience eight galleries of fun, interactive exhibits.
 Enjoy lunch at on-site Galileo’s Café and purchase fun, educational souvenirs in the North Star Science Store.